theiscnp/Asset_Load_Controller/readme.md

 # Asset_Load_Controller #

-Simple JS component to control and manage issues in the inclusion/loading of the JS and CSS assets on any webpage.
+JS component to control and manage issues in the inclusion/loading of the JS and CSS assets on a webpage.
-Primarily to fill the gap there is, in case  error handling by the browser in the case of failure to include the css og js that

 features abilities in JS to:
 - bind customized event handlers to the loading of assets: "error", "too_slow", "timeout".